imvu/leprechaun/README.md

 First, [Compile CEF](http://code.google.com/p/chromiumembedded/wiki/BranchesAndBuilding).
 We are using the 1180 CEF3 branch.
 Be sure to pay close attention to the Chromium build instructions, as there is an important step there to exclude certain test cases which will cause your build to take several times as long.

-* On Ubuntu 10, you may have to change line 986 of net/third_party/nss/ssl/ssl3ecc.c for Chromium to build on our Ubuntu setup
+* On Ubuntu 10, you may have to change line 986 of net/third_party/nss/ssl/ssl3ecc.c for Chromium to build

   Comment out the line that reads